 Health and fitness-wise, it wasn’t good too.
 I was on a vegetarian diet but was bingeing ever so often and eating junk food here and there.
 I was making an effort to exercise, but it wasn’t as frequent as I would want ideally.
 Prior to that, I was slowly gaining weight year-on-year for the past 5-6 years.
 I predicted I would gain 1-2kg every year moving forward.

 With my relationships, I predicted I would be with the same friends, at the same level of connection, not having moved forward in how we relate with each other.
 With my family, I predicted it would get better since I was making effort, but only marginally so.
-With love, I predicted I would still be single, and not having found someone I was truly interested in.
+With love, I predicted I would still be single, and not have found someone I was truly interested in.

-It was a huge wake up call for me.
+It was a huge wake-up call for me.
 From that moment on, I was on a mission to get my act together.

 By the end of 2010, Personal Excellence hit 20k subscribers, was featured in international media such as CNN and Business Insider, and became one of the leading blogs on personal development.
 I was featured on national TV (Channel News Asia, a reputed Asia news broadcaster) for the first time, a huge milestone in the development of my business.

 Income-wise, it has grown multiple-fold in the past couple of years.
 Today, I earn more than enough to sustain my goals and expenses.
-The bulk of my income is also now passive, whereby I don’t need to trade my time for money, hence allowing me to pursue my personal endeavors such as traveling and connecting with new people around the world.
+The bulk of my income is also now passive, whereby I don’t need to trade my time for money, hence allowing me to pursue my personal endeavors such as traveling and connecting with people around the world.
 Read: Ask Celes: How Are You Earning Money When You Don’t Have a Job?

 For my friendships, I developed closer bonds with my friends.
 I established new friendships with like-minded people.
-My travels in the past few months (around Europe) have led me to meet many amazing people, a number of which have come to be best friends, and who are so close that I’d regard them as my family.
+My travels in the past few months (around Europe) have led me to meet many amazing people, a number of which have come to be best friends, and who are so close that I regard them as family.

 As for romance, I came to many new realizations in this area recently.
-I gained insight on the kind of person that I would be interested in.
-I realized I was layering a lot of expectations on someone who didn’t even exist in my life yet, and began to let go of these expectations.
+I gained insight into the kind of person I would be interested in.
+I realized I was placing a lot of expectations on someone who didn’t even exist in my life yet, and began to let go of these expectations.
 I realized that to be with someone should not be a goal, but should only happen when I meet someone who shares similar values and agendas in life as I do.
 I realized that I’m totally okay not to be with someone or not to get married, because I’m complete as myself.

 Life is a choice.
 Our life is what we make it out to be.
-If all we do is sit around and slack, while lament about how we are slacking, then we *really* can’t blame anyone when we end up with a life of nothing, because that’s our fault.
-If we decide to get our act together and take action on our goals though, then that’s what we will get – due results in those areas.
+If all we do is sit around and slack, while lamenting about how we are slacking, then we *really* can’t blame anyone when we end up with a life of nothing, because that’s our fault.
+If we decide to get our act together and take action on our goals though, then that’s what we will get — due results in those areas.